 Everest Trek Route:

-Eventually, your conquest of your inner self begins to Tengboche, the view is stunning and the monastery is worth exploring.
-The next day, it is Pheriche where you hit an altitude of 4500 metres after having passed through a forest of birch, conifer and rhododendrons trees.
-Gorak Shep is the next stop over, from where a trip to Kala Patthar (black rocks) is a must, both to acclimatise you for the followings day’s trek to the base Camp of Everest as well as to view the spectacular scintillating view of the rising sun over the Himalayan peaks.
-The following day, it is time to hit Everest Base Camp, a six hour arduous trek worth it as you see the dotted camps of those who are attempting to conquer Everest.
+Eventually, your conquest of your inner self begins at Tengboche.
+The view is stunning and the monastery is worth exploring.
+The next day, it is Pheriche, where you hit an altitude of 4500 metres after having passed through a forest of birch, conifer and rhododendron trees.
+From here, a trip to Kala Patthar (black rocks) is a must, both to acclimatise you for the following day’s trek to the base camp of Everest as well as to view the spectacular scintillating view of the rising sun over the Himalayan peaks.
+The following day, it is time to hit Everest Base Camp, a six-hour arduous trek worth it as you see the dotted camps of those who are attempting to conquer Everest.